-Emotions are not good or bad, they just are.
-And because emotions don’t just go away, it’s important to create spaces to let those feelings in, and as Dr. Dan Siegel says, “name them to tame them.”
+Emotions are not good or bad — they just "are."
+Because emotions don’t just go away, it’s important to create spaces to let those feelings in, and as Dr. Dan Siegel says, “name them to tame them.”
 Daily and consistent check-ins with students are key to normalizing emotions and making space for folks to feel whatever they are experiencing.
 As an SEL coach, one way I check in with teachers and students is by using a practice called Four Corners (adapted from the CASEL Playbook).
-With virtual platforms like Google Jamboard or an interactive Pear Deck slide, teachers can check in with students both in person and in virtual spaces.
+With virtual platforms like Google Jamboard or an interactive Pear Deck slide, teachers can check in with students both in person and virtual spaces.
 Teachers can also use interactive tools like Pear Deck’s Classroom Climate for a more anonymous way to check in that only the teacher can see.

-Teachers need other teachers, this school year more than ever.
-With virtual teaching being done from empty classrooms, educators are finding themselves feeling isolated and sometimes overwhelmed.
-Staying connected to our peers and colleagues becomes imperative.
+Staying connected to our peers and colleagues is imperative.
 But to do so, we have to intentionally make collaboration and connection a priority.

-Simple practices, like taking brain breaks, cultivating mindfulness, and other routines that are geared to reduce stress, are all small steps that can make a big difference.
+Simple practices, like taking brain breaks, cultivating mindfulness, and other routines geared toward reducing stress, are all small steps that can make a big difference.
 Finally, set an intention to work in collaboration—and not just with others in your content area or grade level.
 When we reach out to our counterparts in different departments, we find answers to questions like: How can we integrate literacy into math lessons?
 How can we use technology to bring science lessons to life?
 Co-creating with people who can offer a varied perspective brings a new layer of richness to our work.